Naeima/Naeima/_sources/Education.md

     2. Designing algorithms to solve complex mathematical problems and achieve optimal or near-optimal solutions to decision-making challenges.
     3. Developing dynamic, interactive, and scalable forecasting applications utilising statistical models, optimisation techniques, and programming tools.
   - **Computer Science:**
-    1. Applying data mining and pattern recognition techniques, including supervised and unsupervised machine learning methods.
+    1. Applying data mining and pattern recognition techniques such as supervised and unsupervised machine learning methods.
     2. Gaining proficiency in Python programming for data analysis.
     3. Developing websites and dashboards to communicate analyses through interactive and dynamic visualisations.
     4. Employing distributed and cloud computing technologies to manage and process large-scale data.